panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 To enable the strict mode, place the directive `'use strict'` at the top of a function body.

-Once enable, the strict mode mode affects the execution context, making `this` to be `undefined` in a regular function invocation.
+Once enabled, the strict mode affects the execution context, making `this` to be `undefined` in a regular function invocation.
 The execution context is **not** the global object anymore, contrary to above case [2.1](#21-this-in-function-invocation).

 ![this in JavaScript function invocation, strict mode](./images/3-1.png)